Tourism in the Basque Autonomous Community

-Tourism in the Basque Autonomous Community has increased considerably in recent years.
-According to data from the Eustat (Basque Institute for Statistics) the number of tourists entering the region in the year 2009 was 1,991,790, with the final result still pending.
+Tourism in the Basque Autonomous Community has increased considerably in recent years, and is a popular destination for tourists from Spain and France.
+According to data from the Eustat the number of tourists entering the region in the year 2009 was 1,991,790, with the final result still pending.
 71% of the yearly visitors come from the rest of Spain; the greatest number from Madrid Autonomous Community (14.2%), and Catalonia (11.1%).
 International visitors make up the remaining 29% - the largest percent come from France (7.2%).
 62% of the people who come to the Basque Autonomous Community visit one of the three capitals, 27% visit inland and 11% visit the coast.
 The average stay of the visitors is 2 days.

 272 establishments possess the Q award, a certificate denoting quality in the Spanish tourism sector.
 In the Basque Autonomous Community 140 tourist establishments, including hotels, apartments and tourist offices, among others, have the Accessibility Seal from a program which advises tourist establishments how to improve their ability to serve customers with physical and intellectual difficulties and visual and hearing impairment.